 With this respect as our foundation and starting point, centring the Owners of this land, the invitation is also there for other cultures to share their own word, gesture or expression for Tandara.
 When we come together as our whole selves – with diverse histories, acknowledging the past – we create new futures.

 What do we do?

 Our focus is on co-creating creative programs, projects and initiatives led by the diverse people who find their way to us.
-We already have things in the pipeline, but to define what we do: we listen to you and then figure it out together.
+They are community-led, creative arts programs with a focus on social inclusion and community care.